SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 To ensure that crawlers get an optimized image from the `img` element, the main `src` of the `img` element is provided with the largest image available.
 This is done in `MediaService.resolveBestFormat()`, and you can further customize this behavior if needed.

 Note that the actual image for the page is not driven by the `img` element, because crawlers will use other sources to indicate the image.
-Spartacus supports both page meta tag (for example, `'og:image'`) and structural data (`json-ld`) to provide that data to crawlers.
+Spartacus supports both page meta tags (for example, `'og:image'`) and structural data (`json-ld`) to provide that data to crawlers.
+For more information, see [Page Meta Resolvers](https://sap.github.io/spartacus-docs/seo-capabilities/#page-meta-resolvers) and [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

 Another important aspect for SEO is the usage of the alternative (`alt`) text for images.
 The `alt` text is automatically selected by the `MediaService` if it is available in the media container data.
 However, you can also input a custom `alt` text through the component input.